christianmorey/christianmorey/README.md

 - 👋 Hi, I’m @christianmorey
-- 👀 I’m interested in Digital Marketing - Social Media Marketing - Website Design - Graphic Design
+- 👀 I’m interested in Finance - Artificial Intelligence - Data Analysis
-- 🌱 I’m currently learning CSS - JAVA
+- 🌱 I’m currently learning Python - R
-- 📫 You can reach me at https:christianmorey.com - https://www.sparrows.co/sp/christian
+- 📫 You can reach me at https://www.linkedin.com/in/christianmoreyanalyst/ - https://www.sparrows.co/sp/christian

 <!---
 christianmorey/christianmorey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.